kevinl95/FreeLink/README.md

 This Netlify template lets you create censorship-resistant redirects.
 Deploy your own redirect site in seconds.

+## Why?

+Certain platforms censor links to important services.
+This allows you to generate your own **censorship-resistant link** using a free Netlify account.

+Why not just use a link shortener?
+Platforms can easily censor link shorteners, just like they can the link you're trying to post.
+FreeLink hopes to create a game of whack-a-mole with unique domains per user that are too hard to censor.

 ## Deploy to Netlify

 Click the button below to deploy this project: